-God is the perfect Champion; He is
+God is the perfect Champion; He is all-powerful, and He can do anything He wants without anyone stopping

 Him (Isaiah 45:21-22).
 What could be better than being on the same side with God-not in anything so small and inconsequential as a football game, a legal dispute or a lottery-but in the whole of your life?